javed460/fiverr-levels-engine/README.md

 # fiverr-levels-engine
-A Rule Engine designed to implement different levels as in case of Fiverr
+A Rule Engine designed to implement different levels as in case of Fiverr.
+Yml file is used to maintain the levels configurations.

 # Tech Stack
 Java 21